 2. Programs Offered Through Dual Enrollment/Co-Admission With PSU

-Through PCC's dual enrollment agreement with Portland State University, PCC students may enroll in any PSU education abroad program for which they meet the eligibility requirements, earn PSU credit which may be applied to PCC degree requirements, and use their financial aid.
+Through PCC's co-enrollment agreement with Portland State University, PCC students may enroll in any PSU education abroad program for which they meet the eligibility requirements, earn PSU credit which may be applied to PCC degree requirements, and use their financial aid.

 - Have completed 24 transferrable credits and be in good academic standing at the time of application (students who have not completed 24 credits at PCC will be asked to provide transcripts from high school/the institution where they were prior to coming to PCC)

 - Have completed at least 45 transferrable credits prior to the start of the education abroad program, for term-length or semester-length programs (some summer and short-term programs are open to students with fewer credits)

 - Meet any program-specific requirements.
 Some programs require prior language study; some have minimum GPA requirements; a few require students to be enrolled at PSU for one or two terms prior to participation.

 Contact a PCC education abroad advisor to begin the advising and application process for this option.

 3. Fully-Funded Summer Programs

 The following programs are offered to U.S. undergraduate students and are fully funded for selected students – in other words, all program costs (airfare, tuition, housing and meals, and cultural activities) are covered for you if you are chosen to participate!
 Contact a PCC education abroad advisor to find out more about these options and to begin the application process!